Ruling means Missouri’s last abortion clinic stays open | Federal News Network

 Planned Parenthood officials contend the state “cherry-picked” a handful of difficult cases out of thousands of otherwise successful abortions.
 They have accused the state of using the licensing process as a tool to eliminate abortions.

 Missouri is among several states to pass new restrictions on abortions in the hope that the increasingly conservative U.S. Supreme Court will eventually overturn Roe v.
 Wade.
-Parson signed legislation last year banning abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.
-The law is on hold amid a legal challenge.
+Parson signed legislation in May banning abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.
+The law is on hold while a legal challenge plays out in court.

-While closing the clinic would have huge symbolic meaning, the practical impact on Missouri women seeking abortions would be minimized because Planned Parenthood last year built a new abortion clinic just across the Mississippi River from St. Louis in Fairview Heights, Illinois.
+While closing the clinic would have huge symbolic meaning, the practical impact on Missouri women seeking abortions would be minimized by the fact that Planned Parenthood last year built a new abortion clinic just across the Mississippi River from St. Louis in Fairview Heights, Illinois.
+Another clinic is in Granite City, Illinois, another St. Louis suburb.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.